babelouest/glewlwyd/docs/GETTING_STARTED.md

 The installation comes with a default configuration that can be updated or overwritten via the administration page.

 The default configuration uses Glewlwyd's database as backend for users and clients.
-The retype-password scheme is instanciated for a session duration of 10 minutes, it's used to authenticate `g_admin` and `g_profile` scopes (for admin page and profile page).
-The other authentication schemes are available but must be instanciated and configured.
+The scopes `g_admin` and `g_profile` (for admin page and profile page) are configured for a session duration of 10 minutes.

 The following plugins are available but must be instanciated and configured either: